Action Network API and Webhooks -- Getting StartedVersion 2

 The Action Network API allows organizers with Action Network accounts and, in most cases, API keys to interact with the Action Network system.
-The API supports use cases such as syncing online organizing data (people, email addresses, action histories) with other systems, migrating data between systems, managing subscriptions, pulling embed code for actions into CMS systems, creating your own forms to send in activist data, and similar functions.
+The API supports use cases such as syncing online organizing data (people, email addresses, action histories) with other systems, migrating data between systems, managing subscriptions, pulling embed code for actions into CMS systems, creating your own forms to send in activist data, utilizing webhooks to inform other systems about things that took place in Action Network in close to real time (such as a signature on a petition or a successful donation), and similar functions.

 The API is not intended to enable the creation of a replacement user interface.